flutter/website/src/docs/codelabs/implicit-animations.md

-The preceding examples show how implicit animations allow you to animate changes in values for specific widget properties, and how the `duration` paramete allows you to set the amount of time an animation takes to complete.
+The preceding examples show how implicit animations allow you to animate changes in values for specific widget properties, and how the `duration` parameter allows you to set the amount of time an animation takes to complete.
 Implicit animations also allow you to control changes to __the rate__ of an animation within the `duration`.
 The parameter you use to define this change in rate is [curve].